albertodoimo/ACTAM/README.md

 The system can be tested by the user in two ways:

 - <a href="http://albertodoimo.github.io/" target="_blank" rel="noopener noreferrer">Hosted Website</a>
-- Downloading the whole project from GitHub and running it using VS CODE live server
+- Downloading the whole project from GitHub and running it using VS Code live server.

 NOTE:

-- The system was developed using EDGE, CHROME, OPERA.
-Some bugs and poor performances can be found in other browsers.
+- The system is compatible with Edge, Chrome and Opera.
+Bugs and poor performances may affect the user experience in other browsers.
-- Internet connection is needed while using the website.
+- An Internet connection is necessary to use the website.